U.N. chief calls for global truce so world can focus on coronavirus

-UNITED NATIONS (Reuters) - United Nations Secretary-General Antonio Guterres on Monday called for a global ceasefire so the world can focus on fighting the coronavirus pandemic.
+UNITED NATIONS, March 23 (Reuters) - United Nations Secretary-General Antonio Guterres on Monday called for a global ceasefire so the world can focus on fighting the coronavirus pandemic.

 “It is time to put armed conflict on lockdown and focus together on the true fight of our lives,” Guterres told a virtual news conference.